jonathanwoahn/spriggle2/README.md

 i've been thinking more about this.
 I think what I'm going to do is implement a routine that handles both reporting and licensing in the same call.
 The application reports back the API which blocks it has used, and then in the same call, the API response with information about whether the application has permission to do what it says it can do. the big thing here is, the application can bundle a bunch of book block requests together, and it can operate optimistically, meaning it doens't have to wait for a response from the server before it can move forward. but if the response it gets from the server is negative, then the application needs to handle it and cancel the operation.

 Also, as far as the tts process goes, i'm going to set up a "poor man's" MQ system using cron jobs and a supabase jobs table.

+I think i'm also going to set up a "Setup" page / route that will load by default when a user clones the project.
+In this setup page, it will prompt the user for their Supabase Key and URL, as well as provide instructions on where to find them / how to set it up. they will also enter in their email, and then hit "deploy".
+The information will be stored in supabase, their user created as the admin in the application, and the environment variables set in vercel. vercel will be prompted to redeploy, and the user will be prompted to reload their application. this will be handled with a .env variable about SETUP_COMPLETE, and a middleware will check this variable. if it has not been completd, then nowhere else in the site will be accessible. if it has been completed, then the setup page will not be accessible (it will 404).